vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Set-SrmApplianceState.md

 ## Synopsis

-Restart or shutdown the appliance
+Restart or shutdown the appliance.

 ## Syntax